 Xue Fu Zhu Yu Tang is, of course, the representative formula for Chest pain due to blood stasis in the mansion of the Blood.
 If the patient has Heart palpitations with an irregular, choppy pulse and other classic blood stasis symptoms, we can use this formula to Move blood and Open up the channels.

 If the patient has a heavier sensation, along with the telltale signs of Phlegm Stagnation, we can give them Gua Luo Xie Bai Ban Xia Tang in order to open the chest and dissolve phlegm.

-If the Chest pain is due to cold invasion, and features a sharp, colicky sensation with a tight pulse and pale/purple tongue, then we can give them Gua Luo Xie Bai Bai Jiu Tang, perhaps with some warming herbs like Gui Zhi or a small amount of Fu Zi.
+If the Chest pain is due to cold invasion and features a sharp, colicky sensation with a light pulse and pale/purple tongue, then we can give them Gua Luo Xie Bai Bai Jiu Tang, perhaps with some warming herbs like Gui Zhi or a small amount of Fu Zi.